 We have made it a strategic priority in our development planning to go global and actively encourage a global vision by providing unique and valuable experience for students and researchers from all over the world to interact across national, cultural and linguistic borders.

 We have now established partnerships with more than 420 universities and institutions from 62 countries and regions, and have maintained close connection with international organizations, including the United Nations and the European Union.
 SISU is an academic partner of the United Nations Department for General Assembly and Conference Management (DGACM), the European Commission's Directorate-Generals for Interpretation and Translation (DG SCIC and DGT) and the UK China Humanities Alliance (UKCHA).

 We have also compiled and published a series of Mandarin Chinese textbooks to be used by non-Chinese speakers as a means of further promoting cultural exchange between China and the rest of the world.
 Over the past five years, around 4,000 international students have been enrolled each year in our Chinese language programs or other degree schemes and 10 Confucius Institutes have been established in Asia, Africa, Europe, North and South America.

 SISU has two campuses, Hongkou Campus and Songjiang Campus, covering a total area of 74.7 hectares.
 The two campuses are closely interrelated but distinct with their own features.
-The SISU Library, one of the three core members of CALIS China Library Consortium of Foreign Studies Universities, has a total collection of around 1 million cataloged volumes (over half in foreign languages) and over 1.1 million electronic documents.
+The SISU Library, one of the three core members of CALIS China Library Consortium of Foreign Studies Universities, has a total collection of 1.17 million cataloged volumes (over half in foreign languages) and 1.45 million electronic documents.
 SISU's pioneering Museum of World Languages is one of the few language museums in the world and the first in China featuring global lingustic diversity.